 Interfaces instead of multi-tool

 Gekko does not try to be a multi-tool.
 For instance, it is not the plan to offer advanced statistics/econometrics in Gekko.
-Instead, Gekko focuses on what it does best, namely timeseries data management and timeseries modeling, while at the same time providing easy interfaces to other software packages (for instance R for statistics/econometrics).
+Instead, Gekko focuses on what it does best, namely timeseries data management and timeseries modeling, while at the same time providing easy interfaces to other software packages (for instance R or Python for statistics/econometrics).

 This homepage contains a lot of information regarding Gekko.
 More questions and answers can be found in the FAQ or in the user forum, and there is a blog and a news section, too.
 Regarding features, there is a guided tour for a quick primer on Gekko, and regarding documentation, the user manual is online, too.
 Gekko can be easily downloaded and installed, and advanced users may like to delve into the source code.
 Contributions and suggestions are very welcome (cf. the contact info).